codeboltai/codeboltai.github.io/docs/api/project/cb_index.md

     description: Retrieves the path of the current project.
   - name: getProjectSettings
     link: getProjectSettings
+    description: |-
-    description: "Placeholder for a method to get project settings.\r\nCurrently, this method does not perform any operations."
+      Placeholder for a method to get project settings.
+      Currently, this method does not perform any operations.

 ---
 # project